Machine Learning Applied to Gravitational-wave Data at LIGO, 2016-current

 Personal Computing, 2006-2008

 As CEO at Terra Soft Solutions, Kai Staats studied the evolution of personal computers and PDAs and how they are received by both domestic and international markets.
-Kai developed a model, working prototype (which booted from an SSD 3 years before this was the norm), and patent portfolio around a space then only in its infancy.
-In 2008 Kai travelled to India, Singapore, and the Philippines to learn about the needs of individual and government users in these growing market segments.
+Kai developed a working prototype (which booted from an SSD 3 years before this was the norm), and patent portfolio around a space then only in its infancy.
+In 2008 Kai traveled to India, Singapore, and the Philippines to learn about the needs of individual and government users in these growing market segments.

 Linux OS and Supercomputing Development, 1999-2008